mattermost/mattermost-handbook-1/source/guides/onboarding.md

 15. (CEO) CEO meets with New Hire to welcome to Mattermost and discuss their onboarding experience.
 16. (Head of HR) Optional meets with New Hire if first day meeting did not occur.
+17. (People Ops) Schedules meetings with New Hire and Executive team.

 ### Days 11-21
 ------------------------------------------

-17. (Executive Team) New Hire meets with each member of the Executive team (1:1 meetings).
+18. (Executive Team) New Hire meets with each member of the Executive team (1:1 meetings).
-18. (People Ops) Sends New Hire an [onboarding survey](https://goo.gl/forms/7Ettz9814uiLfxov1) to measure effectiveness of onboarding and improve for future new hires.
+19. (People Ops) Sends New Hire an [onboarding survey](https://goo.gl/forms/7Ettz9814uiLfxov1) to measure effectiveness of onboarding and improve for future new hires.

 ### Day 30
 ------------------------------------------

-19. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
+20. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
-20. (People Ops) Sends New Hire a second [onboarding survey](https://goo.gl/forms/038q5Hdw4qZb0uYz1).
+21. (People Ops) Sends New Hire a second [onboarding survey](https://goo.gl/forms/038q5Hdw4qZb0uYz1).

 ### Day 60
 ------------------------------------------

-21. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.
+22. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting.

 ### Day 90
 ------------------------------------------

-22. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting and informal performance review.
+23. (Hiring Manager) Hiring Manager meets with New Hire for a check in meeting and informal performance review.

 ## Departmental Onboarding